-STEPS, INC. is committed to ensuring that no person is excluded from participation in or denied the benefits of its transportation services based on race, color, or national origin, as protected by Title VI in Federal Transit Administration (FTA) Circular 4702.1B.
-If you feel you are being denied participation in or being denied benefits of the transit services provided by STEPS, INC., or otherwise being discriminated against because of your race, color, national origin, gender, age, or disability, our contact information is:
+STEPS, Inc. is committed to ensuring that no person is excluded from participation in or denied the benefits of its transit services based on race, color, or national origin, as protected by Title VI of the Civil Rights Act of 1964.